SherG/cool-iron/blog/facebook-ads-meeting.md

 <strong>"What are you currently doing to drive leads to your business?"</strong>

-Some relevant things to mention may include:
+Consider all sources of leads:
-* Walk-in traffic based on a good location
+* Walk-in traffic based on a good location and signage
 * Referrals (either casual or as part of an incentive program or a B2B partnership)
 * Any paid advertising currently underway
 * Your sales funnel/process